-- Aggravation of cardiac failure occurred in 5.8% of nebivolol patients compared to 5.2% of placebo patients. - Postural hypotension was reported in 2.1% of nebivolol patients compared to 1.0% of placebo patients. - Drug intolerance occurred in 1.6% of nebivolol patients compared to 0.8% of placebo patients. - First degree atrio-ventricular block occurred in 1.4% of nebivolol patients compared to 0.9% of placebo patients. - Oedema of the lower limb were reported by 1.0% of nebivolol patients compared to 0.2% of placebo patients.
+- Aggravation of cardiac failure occurred in 5.8 % of Nebivolol patients compared to 5.2% of placebo patients. - Postural hypotension was reported in 2.1% of Nebivolol patients compared to 1.0% of placebo patients. - Drug intolerance occurred in 1.6% of Nebivolol patients compared to 0.8% of placebo patients. - First degree atrio-ventricular block occurred in 1.4% of Nebivolol patients compared to 0.9% of placebo patients. - Oedema of the lower limb was reported by 1.0% of Nebivolol patients compared to 0.2% of placebo patients.